Skip to main content

 Mia-Platform Fast Data includes a Runtime Management solution, Fast Data Control Plane.

-It provides a general overview of the Fast Data pipelines released on a runtime environment, and allows users to monitor and govern the execution of the Fast Data system.
+It provides a general overview of the Fast Data pipelines released on one or more runtime environments, and allows users to monitor and govern the execution of their Fast Data systems.

 In particular, this Fast Data suite component offers functionalities to pause and resume the consumption of data streams along Fast Data pipelines with just a few clicks.